Special Event–Fourth at the Fort

 Beaches and Engineer Wharf Fishing Pier open at sunrise.
 Most of the beaches at Fort Monroe will be open to the public all day.
 City of Hampton lifeguards are on duty at Outlook Beach from 10 am – 6 pm.
 Engineer Wharf Fishing Pier will be open from sunrise to sunset.
 Fishing is not allowed at any other location at Fort Monroe.
 Kayak launch on Mill Creek and the Fort Monroe Recreation Center will be closed on July 4th.

-Road Closure – At 9:00 am Stillwell Road will be closed from Northgate to Patch Road.
+Road Closure – At 9:00 am Stillwell Road will be closed from Eustis to Pullman Roads.

 Flag Ceremony – 10 am Observing the 187th Anniversary of the death of President James Monroe, July 4, 1831